asselapathirana/swmm5-python/swmm/swmm5/README_4_building.txt

 (or type README.txt |rst2html  > tmp.html
 (fix any errors, then ..)
 * Do testing before deploying
-nosetests -v --with-doctest  --doctest-ext=txt --doctest-options "+ELLIPSIS,+NORMALIZE_WHITESPACE"
+nosetests -v --with-doctest  --doctest-ext=txt --doctest-options "+ELLIPSIS,+NORMALIZE_WHITESPACE" --with-coverage (all tests should pass.
+Code coverate for swmm5tools should be 100%)
 * iterate these two until everyting is fixed. then .. python setup.py register